Skip to content Skip to footer

 “Stuff” is overrated: gift experiences instead.
 And in this economy, experiences have the added bonus of supporting local businesses too.
 Make a list of your favourite local F&B establishments, (maybe even independent) cinemas, theatres, and other entertainment, beauty and wellness spaces, and find out whether they have gift cards or vouchers of some sort.
 You could even give the gift of classes, if you know the person you’re gifting to is into trying new things.
 Here are some ideas to start: pottery, screenprinting, woodworking, sewing, maybe even urban farming.
 (PS: these days you can even gift someone tools to journal and self-reflect!)

-Events are back!
-And so is travel.
+Events and travel have been thriving the past couple of years.
+We’re finally back to normal, and it feels like everyone’s been on the move, seeking out new adventures.
+Which makes now the perfect time to explore closer to home.
+After all, we’ve all probably been ticking off distant destinations to make up for lost time cough cough COVID cough cough.
 For someone special in your life, think of curating an entire travel experience for them.
 Somewhere nearby, where you can reasonably plan out an itinerary, curating it to that person’s quirks and preferences.
 Even if it’s just a day trip or a staycation, they’ll surely appreciate the thoughtfulness embedded in such a gift.

 And if domestic travel isn’t an option where you are, bring your giftee to a picnic, a beach day, a forest bathing adventure, a gallery walk: the options available to you are endless.
 A low-cost, low-waste option would even be to stay at home, put on a banger playlist, cook a meal for them, and spend the night in playing board games or journaling and setting intentions for the new year.